Types of Braces

 Metal braces are certainly the most archetypal treatment in orthodontics.
 Though the design has changed somewhat throughout the decades, the primary function is the same.
-Traditional braces are made from surgical steel, and consist of brackets, bands, and wires.
+Traditional metal braces are made from surgical steel, and consist of brackets, bands, and wires.
 These components are used to gently move the teeth into their desired positions over time.

-To apply the braces, the brackets are affixed to the front surfaces of the teeth, bands are placed around the molars, and an archwire is connected to them.
+To apply metal braces, the brackets are affixed to the front surfaces of the teeth, bands are placed around the molars, and an archwire is connected to them.
 The wire applies gentle pressure to the brackets and bands, encouraging tooth movement.

-Today’s braces are much more sleek, elegant, and comfortable than their traditional counterparts.
+Today’s metal braces are much more sleek, elegant, and comfortable than their traditional counterparts.
 They can, however, be challenging to clean around.
 Therefore, our team can recommend specialized brushes or floss threaders to help keep your teeth healthy while you are undergoing orthodontics.
 Generally, treatment lasts anywhere from 18 to 24 months, although timelines can vary for each patient.

 If you aren’t too keen on metallic colors, another option is ceramic braces.
 These appliances work similarly to traditional braces.
 However, instead of metal components, these braces blend in more naturally with your teeth.
 The brackets are clear, and are crafted from a high-grade ceramic.
 The archwire is tooth-colored to match your smile.